100 Notable alumni of

 -

-Edwin P. James, a 19th-century American botanist, geologist, and medical practitioner, was an important figure in the early exploration of the American West.
+Edwin P. James, a 19th-century American botanist, geologist, linguist, and medical practitioner, was an important figure in the early exploration of the American West.
 James was also known for his time spent creating relationships with Native Americans in the United States, and also aiding African Americans to escape slavery.

 -